BriantOliveira/Personal-Notebook/cs4.md

 **AVL Tree**

 * Is a height balanced binary search tree.

 * AVL trees implement the standard Dictionary data type methods, fetch, insert, delete, split and join -- each has O \(log n\) run time for trees containing n nodes.

+* The difference between heights of left and right subtrees cannot be more than one for all nodes.

+* The height of an AVL tree is always O\(Log n\) where n is the number of nodes in the tree.

 **Insert**

+* Attach the new node as a leaf according to symmetric order with respect data key k.
+Set balance of the new node to zero.
+Back-out of tree adjusting balance fields and restructuring as needed until tree is AVL again.